-Bounce Rate – To bounce from a website means to leave it before interacting with the site in any way, such as leaving a comment, downloading content or to visit another page on the site.
+To bounce from a website means to leave it before interacting with the site in any way, such as leaving a comment, downloading content or visiting another page on the site.
 Bounce rate shares information regarding an on-site visitor’s behavior, and also how well the website is engaging them.

 Conversion rate is a measure of how many users visiting your website are actually making a purchase or clicking a CTA for filling a contact form or downloading a content asset.
 The conversion rate depicts the success of an e-commerce site or any other website.
 It is a clear indicator of how effectively the website is able to sell your product or service.

 Well, yes!
 The cost of bringing visitors to your website is very important.
 Though some of the web traffic is free, in the case of paid traffic diverting visitors to your website comes at a cost.

 A session ideally records everything a user does on your website.
 For example, during a single session, a visitor might land on your site’s home page, then navigate their way through various pages, including the product pages, the pricing page, the blog page, and so on.
 All these interactions are counted as one user session.
 Sessions provide critical information around visitor habits and behavior as they navigate through your site’s funnel.
 You can use this information to optimize your website and improve the user experience.
 Use tools like VWO Session Recodings to view user behavior in real-time.